 The District's HCBS Statewide Transition Plan was approved by CMS on September 29, 2017.

-State Participant-Centered Service Plan Title:

-Elderly and Physical Disabilities Waiver
+Appendix D: Participant-Centered Planning and Service Delivery D-1: Service Plan Development (1 of 8) State Participant-Centered Service Plan Title: Elderly and Physical Disabilities Waiver a.

-a.
 Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):

-Registered nurse, licensed to practice in the state

-Licensed practical or vocational nurse, acting within the scope of practice under state law

-Licensed physician (M.D. or D.O)

-Case Manager (qualifications specified in Appendix C-1/C-3)

-Case Manager (qualifications not specified in Appendix C-1/C-3).
+Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies): Registered nurse, licensed to practice in the state Licensed practical or vocational nurse, acting within the scope of practice under state law Licensed physician (M.D. or D.O) ◯ Case Manager (qualifications specified in Appendix C-1/C-3) Case Manager (qualifications not specified in Appendix C-1/C-3).
+Specify qualifications: ☐ Social Worker Specify qualifications: ⊠ Other Specify the individuals and their qualifications: D-SNP Interdisciplinary Care Teams (ICTs) are responsible for development of the person-centered service plan (PCSP) for waiver participants enrolled in a contracted D-SNP.

-Specify qualifications:

-Specify qualifications:

-Specify the individuals and their qualifications:

-D-SNP Interdisciplinary Care Teams (ICTs) are responsible for development of the person-centered service plan (PCSP) for waiver participants enrolled in a contracted D-SNP.
 The PCSP for D-SNP enrolled waiver participants is then incorporated into their D-SNP Individualized Care Plan (ICP).

-b.
+- b.
 Service Plan Development Safeguards.
-Select one:

-Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant.

-Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.
+Select one: - Entities and/or individuals that have responsibility for service plan development may not provide other direct waiver services to the participant. - O Entities and/or individuals that have responsibility for service plan development may provide other direct waiver services to the participant.

-of the participant.
-Sp

-c.
+interests of the par blished the following sa rticipant.
+Specify: regulards to ensure the at service plan devel c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.